 There is no additional funding available for changes to compensation arrangements and as exit schemes are run on a department by department basis, any funding needs to come from departmental budgets.
 Employers will therefore be invoiced for the cost of revised awards.

-Members have a right to a notice period of 3 months after they agree a voluntary exit and 6 months for compulsory redundancies.
+Members have a right to a notice period of 3 months after they agree a voluntary exit and normally 6 months for compulsory redundancies.
+If the member’s continuous service start date is on or after 9 November 2016, their notice period will be 3 months for compulsory redundancies.
 It may be necessary to extend Last Day of Service in some cases.
 Please note that changing Last Day of Service is a change to scheme terms and so requires Cabinet Office approval, and you should ensure the Scheme Administrator is also aware of any changes as soon as possible.

 A small group of members are entitled to higher Civil Service Compensation Scheme exit payments under standard 2016 terms than they are entitled to under standard 2010 terms.
 This group are those aged over Normal Pension age, entitled to up to 6 months of salary under both schemes and earning under £24,500.
 The Minister for Government Resilience and Efficiency has given a retrospective Ministerial instruction that the deemed minimum salary (often referred to as the “Underpin”) should be varied for this group.
 This means that these members have not been overpaid and no recovery is necessary.